ishtahir/Udacity-FEND-06-MyReads/README.md

 ## Instructions
 1. Open a terminal window
 2. `cd` into the directory of the zip file
+3. Input `npm install` into terminal
-3. Input `npm start` into terminal
+4. Input `npm start` into terminal
-4. The program should automatically open on `localhost:3000` in the browser, if not type in `localhost:3000` in the browser
+5. The program should automatically open on `localhost:3000` in the browser, if not type in `localhost:3000` in the browser

 ### Enjoy